On the Cohomology of the Classifying Spaces of Projective Unitary Groups: Multiplicative Constructions and Twisted Tensor Products

-\begin{example} Let $A$ and $A'$ be DGA's with divided power operations.
+\begin{example} Let $A$ and $A'$ be graded-commutative DGA's with divided power operations.
 Then (3) and (4) of Definition \ref{divided power} gives a unique way to extend the divided power operations to $A\otimes A'$, a DGA with differential determined by those of $A$ and $A'$ via the Leibniz rule.
 For details see Theorem 2, exp.
-7 of \cite{Ca}. \end{example}
+7 of \cite{Ca} (Cartan and Serre, 1954-1955). \end{example}